princelonappan/car-project/README.md

 #### Create the Database and run SQL File

-- Create the database and import the sql (car.sql) file to the database.
+- Create the database and import the sql (oscar_car_rental.sql) file to the database.
 - Need to update the database configuration details in the Database\DatabaseConnector.php file

 #### Running as a Docker container